-Normal programming:
+□ Normal programming:

-'''

-resul t = read(tcp_socket);
+result = read(tcp_socket);

-// Blocked until tcp_socket has received some data.
+// Blocked until tcp_socket has received some data. use(result);

-use(resul t);

-'''

-- But how should we simulate the blocking character of read()!? - Blocking call: consume simulation time - Other events will take place during the time that read() is blocked - In particular: The event that a new packet has arrived, which in turn triggers the return of the read() call! - Obviously, these events must not be blocked - ⇒Resuming from returning read() is a new event
+- But how should we simulate the blocking character of read() in a process-oriented simulator!? - Blocking call: consume simulation time - Other events will take place during the time that read() is blocked - In particular: The event that a new packet has arrived, which in turn triggers the return of the read() call! - Obviously, these events must not be blocked - ⇒Resuming from returning read() is a new event

-- ution #1: Use threads (??)
+Jution #1: Use threads (??)

-- One bread for process that calls read

-- One three of for process that meets packet in network

-- One thread 1

-- Problem: Integration with event concept is difficult

-- Problem: Symponisms of threads

-- All the last need to access the lent list.

-- Ints must be ordered by time

-- Once some thread has processed an event time t, then no other thread must generate any event at a time t

-- [N.B.: Parallel simulation on multiple CPUs is a complet task.]

-- Solution #2a: Using continuations

-- □ Solution #2b: Using coroutines
+- On thread for process that calls read - One thread for process that means packet in network - One thread N - Problem: Integration with event concept is difficult - Problem: Symponisan of threads - All threads need to access the vent list - The format in the second secon - Once some thread has processed an every time t, then no other thread must generate any event at a time t - [N.B.: Parallel simulation on multiple CPUs is a complex ask.] - Solution #2a: Using continuations Solution #2b: Using coroutines

-'''

-Normal programming:

-result = f(parameters);
+Normal programming: result = f(parameters); use(result);

-use(result);

 Continuation-passing style:

 f(parameters, &callback);

-// &cal I back means in C-like syntax:
+// &callback means in C-like syntax:

-// pointer or reference to function cal I back
+// pointer or reference to function callback

 do_other_stuff(...);

-callback(result) {

-// This is just a normal function.
+callback(result) { // This is just a normal function. use(result);

-use(result);

-'''